 They stood in a semicircle shoulder-to-shoulder with attorneys as Palermo asked them about their finances and employment.
 All the defendants but Polk, bald with a muscled torso evident beneath a blue T-shirt, said they didn’t have any money in the bank or own homes or cars.

-Polk told the judge he runs a gourmet-popcorn business and owns a $450,000 home, which Palermo said disqualifies him from getting a court-appointed attorney.
+Hill told the judge he runs a gourmet-popcorn business and owns a $450,000 home, which Palermo said disqualifies him from getting a court-appointed attorney.
 She appointed attorneys for the other men.

 Art Acevedo was sworn in Nov.
 30 as Houston’s police chief.
 He gave the city a dubious designation, telling reporters at the scene Wednesday that Houston is the “capital of the world” for armored-car robberies.

 An FBI spokeswoman told the Houston Chronicle that eight armored cars have been robbed in Greater Houston this year and three guards have been killed in the past two years.